nitsanavni/katas/reqs-shuffle/README.md

-# The Requirements Shuffle Meta-Kata
+# Requirements Shuffle Meta-Kata

 Practice changing requirements.

-# Explanation
+# Description

 Given a bank of potential requirement segments, randomly sample a new requirement in a repeating cadence to be added to the requirements document.